inass-helmy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello :Write a script that sets the permission to the file hello as follows: Owner: no permission at all, Group: no permission at all, Other users: all the permissins chmod ugo+x hello:a script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 753 hello : giv -rwxr-x-wx to hello
+chmod 007 hello :Write a script that sets the permission to the file hello as follows: Owner: no permission at all, Group: no permission at all, Other users: all the permissins chmod ugo+x hello:a script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 753 hello : giv -rwxr-x-wx to hello chmod --reference=olleh hello: a script that sets the mode of the file hello the same as olleh’s mode.